 The preparation of financial statements in conformity with HKFRSs requires the use of certain critical accounting estimates.
 It also requires management to exercise its judgement in the process of applying the Group's accounting policies.
 The areas involving a higher degree of judgement or complexity, or areas where assumptions and estimates are significant to the consolidated financial statements, are disclosed in Note 4.

-(a) New standard, amendments to standards and interpretation adopted by the Group
+(a) Amendments to standards adopted by the Group

-The Group has applied the following new standard, amendments to standards and interpretation for the first time for their annual reporting period commencing 1 January 2020:
+The Group has applied the following amendments to standards for the first time for their annual reporting period commencing 1 January 2021: